Your questions answered

 The LDO is being progressed to provide planning permission and allow greater flexibility for new business-related development to locate within the site.
 The proposed LDO was considered at BDC’s Cabinet meeting on 23 May 2017, where it was agreed to be adopted subject to the outcome of a Screening Direction from the Secretary of State and a Section 106 obligation.
 This process has now concluded and the LDO has been made.

-We are carrying out a public consultation between May and July 2018 to find out people’s views on what, if any, transport issues exist in the area and whether improvements are needed before we propose any specific solutions.
+We carried out a public consultation between May and July 2018 to find out people’s views on what, if any, transport issues exist in the area and whether improvements are needed before we propose any specific solutions.
 Visit Have your say to find out more.

 We are committed to considering all possible transport options and that includes improving the current road network in the area.